-But these notes define a general tendency—more character than content.
-Changes to the labour process are by no means linear nor determined by imperative outside of working-class organization.
-While the economic calculations of management materialize in factory technology, lines of development in technology and labour process emerge from the conflicting desires of capital and workers, over labour process and a plurality of other aspects of production.
-The activities of workers may then act as countervailing forces to that of capital in its determination to control and develop labour process on its own terms.
-Perhaps the best study of this elaborate course is David Noble’s Forces of Production.
-In it Noble details how twentieth-century American capital had options in its methods to automate the labour of skilled machinists.
-Two technologies appeared as the predominant choices, one which “lent itself to programming in the office, and management control over the labour” (Noble 2011, 151); while another resembled the approach used with later player pianos, in which “machinist skill… was acknowledged to be fundamental and irreplaceable store of the inherited intelligence of metalworking production” (150).
+But these notes, Noble aside, define a general tendency—more character than content.
+Changes to the labour process are by no means linear nor determined by imperatives outside the wage relation and working-class organization.
+While the economic calculations of management materialize in machinery and technique, lines of development in the labour process emerge from the conflicting interest of capital and workers over the working day, the labour process, and a plurality of other aspects of production.
+“The establishment of a normal working day is therefore the product of a protracted and more or less concealed civil war between the capitalist class and the working class,” Marx writes (1990, 412-3).
+The activities of workers may act as countervailing forces to that of capital in its determination to control and develop the labour process for its purposes.
+Perhaps the best study of this elaborate course is Noble’s Forces of Production, cited above, in which he details the different technological choices available to twentieth-century American capital in its drive to automate the labour of skilled machinists.
+Two technologies appeared as the predominant choices in this pursuit, one “lent itself to programming in the office, and management control over the labour” (Noble 2011, 151); while the other resembled the approach used with later player pianos, in which “machinist skill… was acknowledged to be fundamental and irreplaceable store of the inherited intelligence of metalworking production” (150).
 The decision by management to implement the former comes about through a desire to wrest power from a strong machinists’ union, as well as the postwar ideology of total factory automation.
-If profit is central to the manifold notion of alienation introduced above, Noble believes that, in the production process, the improvement imperative is generally subordinate (most evident in times of crisis) to the reproduction of class domination.
-Agency in productive methods is, in other words, contingent upon its simultaneous cooperation with management.
-It requires acceptance of alienated activity.
+If surplus-value is central to the manifold notion of alienation introduced above, Noble believes that, in the production process, the improvement imperative is generally subordinate (most evident in times of crisis) to the reproduction of class domination.
+Worker control in productive methods is in other words contingent upon its simultaneous cooperation with management.
+It requires the acceptance of alienated activity.
 “When the goals of profit-making and efficient production fail to coincide with the requirements of continued domination, capital will resort to more ancient means: legal, political, and, if need be, military” (321).
-While this is no doubt accurate in exceptional circumstances, the insight cannot be untethered from a general profit-centered imperative manifest in labour process.
-Class domination is intimately tied to production, and the production process requires reproducible profit for its success.
-It contains imperatives irreducible to direct control over labour process, as more flexible forms of production in the post-Fordist era have demonstrated.
-To quote Marx: capital “has one sole driving force, the drive to valorize itself, to create surplus-value, to make its constant part, the means of production, absorb the greatest possible amount of surplus labour” (Marx 1990, 342).
+While this is no doubt accurate in exceptional circumstances, the insight cannot be untethered from the generalized profit-centered motive manifest in the labour process.
+Class domination is intimately tied to production, and the production process requires reproducible and expanding profit for its success.
+It contains imperatives irreducible to direct control over the labour process, as more flexible forms of production in the post-Fordist era have demonstrated.

-The direction of production allows for differential paths within the general need to reproduce class domination.
-If the motive force of alienation is capitalist determination of the range of class conflict, basic imperatives and tendencies of capital including the loss of control for workers inherent in their objectification and the estrangements of real subsumption make their way into lines of technological development.
-Control, in other words, is situated within the valorization process, constituted in part by the estrangements of capital and determined through class conflict.
+The production process, guided by capital, is malleable enough to allow for differential paths within the general need to reproduce class domination and expand profit.
+If the content of alienation is the result of class conflict, basic imperatives and tendencies of capital also make their way into lines of technological development.
+Content refers here to the concrete reality of alienation, its materiality determined by class struggle and class peace.
+This includes the loss of control for workers inherent in the objectifications and estrangements of really subsumed labour.
+Control, in other words, is situated within the valorization process, constituted in part by the alienated activity and determined through class conflict.